Integrated Variational Fourier Features for Fast Spatial Modelling with Gaussian Processes: Integrated Fourier Features

 Firstly, we subtly transform the features to simplify the analysis.
 Note that applying an invertible linear transformation $T$ to the features has no impact on inference or learning.
 That is, if we transform $u'$ with mean and covariance $\mu_{u'}, \Sigma_{u'}$ to $u=Tu'$, then $K_{u\mathfrak{f}} = \mathbb{E}[uf(x)^\top] = \mathbb{E}[Tu'f(x)^\top] = TK_{u'\mathfrak{f}}$, and similarly $K_{uu} = TK_{u'u'}T^*$.
 Then from \cref{eqn:qu} it follows that if we optimise after transforming, the optimal $\Sigma_{u}^{-1} = T^{-*} \Sigma_{u'}^{-1} T^{-1}$ and the optimal $\mu_u = T\mu_{u'}$, as would be expected from optimising before transforming.
 Furthermore the collapsed objective of \cref{eqn:vfe} and posterior predictive mean and covariance of \cref{eqn:predict} are left unchanged.

 For the analysis, instead of normalising by the spectral density, we normalise by its square root.
 This has the advantage that we do not need any approximation for $\bar{k}$, only for $c$.
+This simplifies later calculations.

 We proceed without the subscript $3$ hereafter for brevity.
 The new approximate features are a straightforward invertible linear transformation of the previous features (in particular, $\hat{u}_m = \hat{u}_{3, m} = \sqrt{s(z_m)} \hat{u}_{2,m}$).
 We analyse how well $\hat{u}$ approximates $u$, but in practice we use a real-valued version of the equivalent approximate features $\hat{u}_2$ in order to have $\hat{c}$ independent of the hyperparameters (\cref{sec:real}).
 We defer the details of the proofs, particularly for higher dimensional inputs, to \cref{sec:proofs}.